inesp/inesp.github.io/_posts/2026-02-18-impact-of-a-deploy.md

 Find the tallest peak.
 Mark that peak as `SOUND` (=normal).
 Next find all peaks that are at least **10% as tall**, these are also considered `SOUND`.
 These peaks are where most data is, they are the significant clusters of data.

+The 10% rule...
+I made that up.
+This algorithm was born from lots and lots of experimenting.
+I started this project with about 20 timeseries collected in production from our real customers, and the threshold had to be drawn somewhere.
+This 10% rule... it just worked.

 **Step 3: Mark lonely peaks as `OUTLIERS`**

 For the remaining peaks, we check their **prominence**.
 Prominence measures how much a peak "stands out" from its surroundings.
 It is the height from the peak down to the lowest valley before you hit a taller peak.
+In mountaineering terms: the prominence of a hill is how far DOWN you have to go... to then start climbing a higher peak.

+I chose this metric because I wanted to find the TRUE mountains... as opposed to hills that just happened to be on a mountain.
+There is no definition of "lonely" in statistics, but prominence comes pretty close: if a peak is far away from all other data, then it ain't healthy.

 If a peak's prominence is **≥70% of its height**, it's a lonely, isolated peak, thus an `OUTLIER`.